 The National Network for Surviving Stalking (opens in a new window) can also provide advice and support to anyone affected by or concerned about stalking.

-Domestic Violence Coordinators can provide further information on the availability of local and national sources of help for victims of domestic and sexual violence but are not able to advise on individual cases.
+Domestic Abuse Coordinators can provide further information on the availability of local and national sources of help for victims of domestic abuse and sexual violence but are not able to advise on individual cases.

 For Dorset County contact Nicola Pengelly, Programme Coordinator (community safety), for Poole contact Lisa Dowry, Domestic Abuse and Sexual Violence Manager and for Bournemouth contact Rachel Young, Domestic and Sexual Violence Coordinator(contact details below).

 Programme Coordinator (Community Safety)